 You can also supplement with an electrolyte blend.

-I developed Rootcology Electrolyte Blend as a complete and balanced formula, specifically to support people with Hashimoto’s.
-This formula contains the electrolytes sodium, potassium, chloride, and magnesium, along with additional thyroid supporting ingredients, including:
+I developed Rootcology Electrolyte Blend as a well-balanced formula, specifically to support people with Hashimoto’s.
+This formula contains the electrolytes sodium, potassium, calcium, chloride, and magnesium, along with additional thyroid-supporting ingredients, including:*

-- Vitamin C – An important antioxidant to support the adrenals, mitochondria, thyroid hormone and collagen production.
+- Vitamin C – An important antioxidant to support healthy adrenals, mitochondrial function, and normal collagen production.
+Vitamin C may also help support our natural defenses and immune function.
 Researchers are also finding that vitamin C may have antiviral properties and may be helpful in recovering from viral infections, such as the Epstein-Barr virus.
+[18]

-- D-ribose – A natural sugar that supports the health of our mitochondria, energy production, exercise recovery, and chronic fatigue syndrome.
+- D-ribose – A natural sugar that supports energy production, exercise recovery, and occasional fatigue.
+[19]

-- Quercetin/rutin/citrus bioflavonoids – These work synergistically with vitamin C and reduce inflammation.
-They also have antihistamine and antiviral properties.
+- Bioflavonoids – These work synergistically with vitamin C and promote a healthy inflammatory response and immune function.
+[20]

 It is also useful to have on hand when enjoying an occasional glass of wine, or two. 🙂 When drinking alcohol, have 1 scoop in a glass of water along with each drink.
+(Do not exceed more than 1 scoop of Rootcology Electrolyte Blend per day.)
 You may want to have an additional scoop the next morning as well!
 This is very helpful for preventing the symptoms of a hangover, by keeping you hydrated.

-You can also mix Rootcology Electrolyte Blend into smoothies, or use the blend to make popsicles, which are great for a hot day or when you’re down with the flu.
+You can also mix Rootcology Electrolyte Blend into smoothies, or use the blend to make popsicles, which are great for a hot day or when you’re feeling under the weather.
 I also like to have a scoop after a yoga class or hike, especially if I worked up a sweat.

 Electrolyte supplements may not be recommended for those with sodium-sensitive hypertension, those with a pacemaker, and those with high sodium or potassium levels.
-If you take medications or have a medical condition, please check with your doctor before changing your supplement routine.
+Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

 Next Steps

-While balancing electrolytes isn’t a cure for Hashimoto’s, it can be one piece of your root cause puzzle, since everything in the body is connected.
-Dehydration and an increased need for electrolytes is quite common with thyroid issues, especially since adrenal issues are typically also involved, and there is a studied correlation between thyroid hormone and electrolyte levels.
+While balancing electrolytes isn’t a cure for Hashimoto’s, it can be one piece of your root cause puzzle, since everything in the body is interconnected.
+Dehydration and an increased need for electrolytes are quite common with thyroid issues, especially since adrenal issues are typically also involved, and there is a studied correlation between thyroid hormone and electrolyte levels.

 Electrolytes may be helpful in reversing some of the symptoms of dehydration that overlap with symptoms of Hashimoto’s or adrenal dysfunction — and, for some, electrolytes may even help to improve thyroid labs.
 The electrolyte minerals, specifically sodium, potassium, and magnesium, are generally very nourishing for the thyroid!